Xentrics/Praecapatus/README.txt

 		- GoalDesc, GoalType and GoalData should always have the same length
 			- array separator: " | "
 			- string[] GoalDesc: array of descriptions encoding each sub-goal.
-Can be obsolete for some trivial gaols like gathering
+Can be redundant for some trivial goals like gathering
 				- automated replacements
 					-  @C: replaced by character name based on goal data
 			- string[] GoalType: